Leadership

 As Senior Advisor to the Secretary and Director of Education, David Domenici advises the Secretary and leadership team on education issues.
 He will also work in partnership with JSEP Superintendent Kim Pogue, to provide outstanding educational opportunities for all young people who come into contact with DJS, both within our facilities and in the community.
 The Education Transition Unit will also be under the Director of Education.
 Domenici has a wealth of experience in education for youth in the juvenile justice system, where he has become a nationally recognized leader on these issues.
 Domenici co-founded and served as the Executive Director of The Maya Angelou Schools, a network of alternative schools in Washington, D.C.
 He also served from 2007 to 2011 as the founding principal of the Maya Angelou Academy, the widely acclaimed school located inside the New Beginnings Youth Development Center, D.C.’s long-term, secure juvenile facility.
 Domenici left the Academy in 2011 to form BreakFree Education, a national non-profit organization created to radically improve education in the juvenile and criminal justice systems by investing in the potential and dignity of all of its students.
 BreakFree works with juvenile justice agencies and their education partners across the country, and operates the Travis Hill Schools, located inside of the juvenile detention center and adult jail in New Orleans.

-The Executive Director of the Office of Equity and Inclusion for the Maryland Department of Juvenile Services (DJS) role is to operationalize principles of institutional fairness and equity in agency decision making, and to provide state-level oversight of equity initiatives statewide.
+Tiana Davis serves as Executive Director of the Office of Equity and Inclusion for the Maryland Department of Juvenile Services (DJS).
+Her role is to operationalize principles of institutional fairness and equity in agency decision making, and to provide state-level oversight of equity initiatives statewide.
 The office includes family engagement, community and youth engagement, and victim services.

 Kara Aanenson